Bubblin-Superbooks/the-romance-of-lust/README.md

 Superbooks are naturally responsive and work on all browsers, all viewports and devices and all operating systems.
 See support information [here](https://bubblin.io/support) and the full list of supported devices [here](https://bubblin.io/devices).
 In general, the most ideal surface to read these books on (recommended) are the \~9&quot; tablets like the iPad or the Galaxy Tab or Kindle Fire HD, ala 'on-web'.

-This book is _offline-first_ using a Service Worker, so no explicit download is required to read or share the book OFFLINE.
+This book is _offline-first_.
+Is uses a Service Worker under the hood, so no explicit download is required to read or share the book OFFLINE.